jazzband/django-user-sessions/README.rst

 all active sessions for a particular user. `django-user-sessions` fixes this and makes session objects a first class citizen like other ORM objects.

+I would love to hear your feedback on this package.
+If you run into problems, please file an issue on GitHub, or contribute to the project by forking the repository and sending some pull requests.
+The package is translated into English, Dutch and other languages.
+Please contribute your own language using Transifex_.

 Also, have a look at the online `example app`_, hosted by Heroku_.
 It also contains the package `django-two-factor-auth`_, but that application is not a dependency for this package.
 Also have a look at the bundled example templates